tremor-rs/tremor-www/docs/Workshop/examples/39_kafka_elastic_correlation/README.md

 ```

 Here we add metadata for elasticsearch, so it ends up in the right index, we use the kafka key as elastic document id.
 We also extract a `message_id` from the kafka headers and put it in `$correlation`.
-This special metadata value will
+This metadata value will
 be forwarded across linked transports, like elasticsearch.

 Further down in the ingestion pipeline we batch events up into counts of 10 to be more efficient when sending stuff over to elastic.

 The elasticsearch offramp will issue success and error events from its `out` and `err` ports respectively.
-One event per batched document or one error event if something went wrong with the overall request execution (e.g. elasticsearch is not reachable).
+One event per batched document or one error event if something went wrong with the overall request (e.g. elasticsearch is not reachable).

 We handle those events in two different pipelines.
 Success events are handled in this one: